urbit/urbit.org-reloaded/main/blog/dao.md

 navhome: /
 navclass: urbit
 ---

-# The DAO as a lesson in decentralized governance
+<br /><br />
 What's the right lesson for the decentralization community to learn from the collapse of the DAO?

 Perhaps the simplest lesson is that even decentralized networks need governments, and have governments.
 Every network is a state.
 Every state has a government.

 ## Decentralization theater considered harmful